What you need to know about Joe Manchin’s hold on the Democratic agenda

 Most decisions in congressional politics boil down to a lawmaker’s next election.
 But Manchin, whose term runs through 2024, has not made any announcement on his political future.
 At 74, he’s older than many people realize.

-Manchin would also have to run on the same ticket as the presidential candidates, something he last did in 2012, when Barack Obama only lost the West Virginia by 26 points.
+Manchin would also have to run on the same ticket as the presidential candidates, something he last did in 2012, when President Barack Obama lost West Virginia by 26 points.
 Biden lost the state last year by nearly 40 points, and Manchin could just opt to retire.

+Manchin cites a blind trust to justify climate votes.
+But much income from his family’s coal company isn’t covered.

 Some critics have seized on Manchin’s business interests in the coal industry to question his willingness to back any sort of climate legislation, and he has already vetoed one program that would have phased out coal-fired power plants.
 But he has also backed many of the other climate provisions in the bill.